Eco-Friendly Fashion: How To Detox Your Wardrobe

-Her stores, offices, and studios are operated using green energy, and she is very vocal about not using any animal skin for the production of dresses or any other accessories.
+Her stores, offices, and studios use green energy, and she is very vocal about not using any animal skin for the production of dresses or any other accessories.
 She also uses vegetarian leather and vegetable dyes and other eco-friendly products in her designs.

-Anne Gorke is an authentic German fashion designer who ensures all her dresses are eco-friendly - non-toxic, no animal skins and additive-free.
-Her label ANNE GORKE was founded in the year 2012 and focuses on using organic materials that maintain a high standard in the production.
+Anne Gorke is an authentic German fashion designer who ensures all her dresses are eco-friendly - non-toxic, no animal skins, and additive-free.
+Her label ANNE GORKE was founded in the year 2012 and focused on using organic materials that maintain a high standard in the production.

-Designers Stina Anderson and Gigi Renee embrace up-cycling fashion to create t-shirts, handbags or pants and say that recycling is their crucial foundation.
-They use pre-consumer and post-consumer disposables or combine both to create their clothing and accessories.
+Designers Stina Anderson and Gigi Renee embrace up-cycling fashion to create t-shirts, handbags, or pants and say that recycling is their crucial foundation.
+They use pre-consumer and post-consumer disposables or combine both to make their clothing and accessories.
 The duo also educates people on how to recycle or up-cycle by creating fashion out of waste.